AlexZhangji/Twitter-Insight-LLM/README.md

 - Set the URL of the Twitter page you want to fetch data from (e.g., `https://twitter.com/ilyasut/likes`).
 - Specify the start and end dates for the data range (in YYYY-MM-DD format).

-3. Run the script by executing the following command:
+3. Run the script by executing the following command (recommend run this in IDE directly):

    ```
    python twitter_data_ingestion.py